Thursday, June 8, 2023

 A little research showed me that the Index File is accessed by the system as a normally opened file, using the file system.
 The write locked status is recorded as a 1 in the F.NLKS byte in its FCB - File Control Block - presumably NLKS stands for Number of Locks.
 No problem, I figured - find the FCB, change that byte to 0, and I'm on my way.
 FCBs are bound to be in pool, right?
 That's where all the interesting data structures tend to be in RSX.

 Well, no, not at all.
-Turns out that, in recent versions of RSX11M+, the FIles-11 ACP (Ancillary Control Program) task, F11ACP, constructs some of the FCBs in its own task address space - and since INDEXF.SYS for the system disk is one of the first files opened at boot time, its FCB is one of the ones that is located there.
+Turns out that, in recent versions of RSX11M+, the Files-11 ACP (Ancillary Control Program) task, F11ACP, constructs some of the FCBs in its own task address space - and since INDEXF.SYS for the system disk is one of the first files opened at boot time, its FCB is one of the ones that is located there.
 So,/PR and $SWSTK ain't gonna do the business for accessing it.
 If I want to manipulate that byte, I'll have to access the data in the F11ACP task in memory.

 I'm sure that you've seen diagrams of what an RSX task looks like.
 To the average programmer, it looks like up to 64KB of contiguous bytes in memory (for the sake of simplicity, I'm leaving supervisor mode and I&D space out of the discussion) - a 16 bit linear address space.
 But these tasks coexist in memory with other tasks, on machines with 18 or 22 bit memory address spaces - so the task address space has to be mapped somehow to the wider address space of the machine.
 I'm discussing a 22 bit physical space here - if you're on an 18 bit machine, the process is pretty much the same, just with 4 less bits.